Amr-Reda/shopping-list-app/README.md

 # Shopping List APP

-A simple application that will store a shopping list from list of products
+A simple application that will store a shopping list from list of products. [check demo](https://shopping-list-d3as5.herokuapp.com/)

 ## Installation